Fiber Optic Update

 What's The Difference Between Power Budget And Loss Budget?

-A power budget is the amount of loss the link electronics
+power budget is the amount of loss the link electronics can

-can tolerate - transmitter to receiver.
-The link loss budget
+tolerate - transmitter to receiver.
+You use this to compare

-is the estimated loss of the fiber optic cable plant
+link loss budget is the estimated loss of the fiber optic

-including the loss of the fiber, splices and connections.
+cable plant including the loss of the fiber, splices and

 Consider this diagram:

-At the top is a fiber optic link with a transmitter connected
+At the top of the diagram above is a fiber optic link with a

-"connectors" on each end which become "connections" when the
+course, "connectors" on each end which become "connections" when

 receiver end, a patchcord connects the cable plant to the

-Question: A connector is the hardware attached to the end
+Definition: Connection: A connector is the hardware attached

 Below the drawing of the fiber optic link is a graph of the